Wedding Invitations - Getting It Right from the

 particular, a more casual invitation, will imply a more relaxed style of event.

-invitations with some simple tips on whether it's formal, semi formal or casual and what styles of dress would
+invitations with some simple tips on whether it’s formal, semi formal or casual, and what styles of dress would

 therefore be appropriate.

-Of course, with many of the social networking sites, it's easier to let everyone know, but for older relatives ,
+Of course, with many of the social networking sites, it’s easier to let everyone know, but for older relatives,

 a save the date card or phone call may be all it takes to ensure they are able to attend.

-Invitation Wording
+Wedding Invitation Wording

-remain married, or are separated or divorced.
+are married, separated or divorced.

 This is a point at which some couples panic, but it's unlikely that your own unique family situation hasn't

-arisen before, and there will be a template for the correct etiquette for wording your invitations available.
+arisen before, and there will be a template for the correct etiquette for wording your wedding invitations available.

 Recommended Resources